antonkabasi/box-counting/README.md

   - Co‑authorship is expected when the Author provides substantial additional intellectual contributions (new features, methods, analysis design, interpretation).
   - If you cannot accept the addendum terms, contact the Author for a separate license.
-- Contact: anton.kabasi.gm@gmail.com

 ✉️ Prior Notice Template (for Scholarly Use)
-Please email the following to anton.kabasi.gm@gmail.com at least 14 days before submission:
+Please email the following to the contact above at least 14 days before submission:

 Subject: Prior notice of scholarly use — box-counting software